respondiq/jsp-webshell-scanner/README.md

 # JSP Webshell Scanner for SAP CVE-2025-31324

-A lightweight Bash script to scan `.jsp` files for suspicious patterns typically associated with JSP-based webshells, including those observed in attacks exploiting **SAP NetWeaver CVE-2025-31324**.
+A lightweight script to scan `.jsp` files for suspicious patterns typically associated with JSP-based webshells, including those observed in attacks exploiting **SAP NetWeaver CVE-2025-31324**.

 ## 🚨 What It Detects